smart-on-fhir/Swift-FHIR/README.md

 - Classes generated for FHIR's base resources
     + Use Swift native types whenever possible
     + Use custom Date/Time/DateTime/Instant structs
+- Create elements and resources programmatically
 - Use a FHIR server protocol for REST interactions with a server
 - Deserialize from JSON
 - Serialize to JSON
 - Resolve contained resources
+- Resolve relative resources (on the same server)
+- Contain resources programmatically
 - Construct searches with NoSQL-like statements (cf. [fhir.js](https://github.com/FHIR/fhir.js))
 - Perform operations
 - Use example resources for auto-created class unit tests